 International House accommodates 154 male and female students from Australia and up to thirty other countries.
-Preference is given to more senior undergraduates and graduate students.
+Generally about 25 disciplines are represented.
+College life is multicultural and multidisciplinary.
 Eight tutors are available to help students.
 Apply in writing to the Warden, International House, PO Box 1, Kensington, NSW 2033.